rklos/impmal-system-translation-pl/docs/README.md

 # Documentation

-This directory contains comprehensive documentation for the Imperium Maledictum System Translation project.
+This directory contains comprehensive documentation for the FoundryVTT System Translation project.

 ## Quick Start